Marcopy123/dinosaur-bot/README.md

 #### Thats it!
 Now you can have a bot to play the dinosaur game for you :)
 ## Made by
-This project is made my Marco, April 30 2020
+This project is made by Marco, April 30 2020